0xAX/linux-insides/SyncPrim/linux-sync-6.md

 }
 ```

 When a writer process will finish to modify data, the `write_sequnlock` function must be called to release a lock and give access to other writers or readers.
-Let's consider at the implementation of the `write_sequnlock` function.
+Let's consider the implementation of the `write_sequnlock` function.
 It looks pretty simple:

 ```C
 static inline void write_sequnlock(seqlock_t *sl)